The Complete Guide to Grasse Perfume

 If you want to learn the complete history of Grasse perfume, you should definitely be visiting the Museé International de la Parfumerie (International Museum of Perfume).

 The museum has an entrance fee and showcases more than 3,000 years of perfume history.
-Moreover, you can also visit their flower garden for an extra fee.
+Moreover, you can also visit their flower garden at an extra fee.

 In Grasse, the capital of perfume, you can expect that there are festivals dedicated to perfume.